KARTIKSAINI18/Sign_Language_recognition_app/README.md

 - Hand gestures are captured using a webcam.
 - MediaPipe is used to detect hand landmarks.
-- Landmark coordinates (x, y, z) are extracted for each gesture.
+- Landmark coordinates (x, y) are extracted for each gesture.
 - These landmarks are saved and labeled to form the dataset.
 - The dataset contains structured numerical data instead of raw images.